 The development as proposed would have a negative impact on the landscape of this area.
-There are too many properties and not enough greenspace.
 More consideration needs to be given to how the development interacts with the canal and its associated heritage features and the wider landscape.
-The proposal needs to be set back in order to allow for woodland type planting scheme closer to the boundary with the canal and along Skipton Road in order to create a rural setting as you enter Barnoldswick on this approach and provide sufficient screening from the canal.
+The proposal should be set back in order to allow for a more intensive woodland type planting scheme closer to the boundary with the canal and along Skipton Road in order to create a rural setting as you enter Barnoldswick on this approach and provide sufficient screening from the canal.